platform-experience/K18-LAB0261/guidebook.md

 3. In Studio, open the form layout for the **Instance of Banner** table, in the **SP Instance Config** view.
 4. Add the two new columns we created to the view under the **Presentation** section, then click **Save**.
-5. Open the **Idea Banner** widget in the regular interface.
+5. Find the **Idea Banner** widget in Studio, and open it.
+6. Click the hamburger menu at the top-right corner of the widget editor, and click **Open in platform**
 6. Add the two new columns we created to the **Fields** field's slushbucket, and click the **Update** UI Action.
-7. Open the **Idea Home** page in Service Portal Designer, and open the widget options for the banner.
+6. Open the **Idea Home** page in Service Portal Designer, and open the widget options for the banner.
-8. Set the new fields to have the below values:
+7. Set the new fields to have the below values:

 	| Field         | Value                                 |
 	|---------------|-------------------------------------------|